-- Risk identification describes the risk and how it applies to the Bank - Stated risk appetite defines how the Bank wants to respond to the identified risk - Core risk metrics defines how the Bank quantifies and measures the risk - Target establishes the tolerance limits accepted - Risk owner identifies who is responsible for managing and measuring that risk and the role played by the first, second and third line of defence.
+- Risk identification describes the risk and how it applies to the Bank - Stated risk appetite describes the Bank's appetite and tolerance in relation to the identified risk - Core risk metrics defines how the Bank quantifies and measures the risk - Target establishes the tolerance limits accepted - Risk owner identifies who is responsible for managing and measuring that risk.
+In addition it describes the role played by the first, second and third line of defence.

 All risks are adequately monitored at regular intervals appropriate for the risk type.
-For that purpose management information will be established with Early Warning Indicators and an action plan to activate once those triggers have been reached.
+For that purpose management information will be established with Early Warning Indicators and an action plan to be activated once those triggers have been reached.

 The management information will include metrics that clearly identify the levels of risk to which the Bank is exposed.

-Governance Framework - in order to implement a strong risk culture, robust governance will be established and documented with clear definition of roles and responsibilities.
+Governance Framework - in order to implement a strong risk culture, robust governance will be established and documented with a clear definition of roles and responsibilities.

-Business Strategy - is the first element of the risk and governance framework and establishes the Bank's goals and business model.
+Business Strategy - is the first element of the risk and governance framework and sets the Bank's goals and business model.
 This document should present a 5 year view and be updated on an annual basis by the Executive Committee and approved by the Board.

-Risk Appetite Statement - will be defined based on the business strategy, and identifies the high level tolerances the Board is willing to accept in order to achieve the business strategy.
+Risk Appetite Statement - will be defined on the basis of the business strategy, and identifies the high level tolerances the Board is willing to accept in order to achieve that.
 The Board is responsible for identifying the Bank's risk capacity and the aggregate risk appetite, with the Chief Risk Officer having the responsibility of producing the relevant documentation.
 The Risk Appetite Statement will be reviewed annually together with the Business Plan.